19-1-skku-oss/2019-1-OSS-E5/README.md

 - Delete unneeded file

 **Explaning algorithms** <br>
-There are too little explanation for Beginner.
+There are too little explanations for beginners.
 So you can contribute by :
 - Explanation in py code
 - Explanation in README file.